Duchess Elisabeth of Württemberg: Life

 Elisabeth Wilhelmine Luise was born on 21 April 1767, in Treptow an der Rega, Province of Pomerania (present-day Trzebiatów, Poland) as the third daughter and eighth child of Frederick II Eugene, Duke of Württemberg and his wife, born Princess Friederike of Brandenburg-Schwedt.

-At the age of fifteen, she was summoned by the Holy Roman emperor, Joseph II, to Vienna.
-There, she was educated in a convent of the Salesian sisters converted to Roman Catholicism in anticipation for her marriage to Joseph's nephew, son of his heir presumptive, Leopold, Francis.
+At the age of fifteen, she was summoned by the Holy Roman Emperor, Joseph II, to Vienna.
+There, she was educated in a convent of the Salesian sisters converted to Roman Catholicism in anticipation for her marriage to Joseph's nephew Francis, the son of his heir presumptive Leopold.
 They were married in Vienna on 6 January 1788.
 At this time, Emperor Joseph was in ill health; the young archduchess became close to the emperor and brightened his last years with her youthful charm.

 At the end of 1789, Elisabeth became pregnant; however, her condition was very delicate.
 On 15 February 1790, after attending the anointing of the sick for the dying emperor, Elisabeth fainted.
 On the night of 18 February, after a twenty-four-hour delivery, she prematurely gave birth to Archduchess Ludovika Elisabeth, who lived for sixteen months.
-Despite an emergency operation to save her life, Elisabeth did not survive and was buried in the Imperial Crypt.The emperor died two days later.
+Despite an emergency operation to save her life, Elisabeth did not survive and was buried in the Imperial Crypt.